Grains can be made by cutting sounds into very small pieces.

 Different source materials will create different grain textures.

 When we begin to combine grains into ‘clouds’, the way in which the grains relate to one another greatly affects the quality of the granular cloud that is made.

 We need to be able to describe the relationship between the grains.

 - Spacing – how big is the gap between grains?

-- Density – how many grains are there in one place (density is discussed in more detail here)?
+- Density – How Many seeds are there in one spot (density is Discussed in more detail here )?